Moleculer has a built-in caching solution. To enable it:

 Custom cacher

 You can also create your custom cache module.
-We recommend to copy the source of MemoryCacher or RedisCacher and implement the get
+We recommend to copy the source of MemoryCacher or RedisCacher and implement the get, set, del and clean methods.

 Use custom cacher